thill7/TheAlphabytes/milestone_04/project_inception.md

 4. [E] As a user, I want to give feedback to the site so I can make suggestions or give monetary support.
    1. [U] As a user, I want to contact the developers, so I can complain about the lack of features.
    2. [U] As a user, I want to monetarily support the website/development team, so that I can express my appreciation for the value of their product.
+5. [E] As a user, I would like the food search to specifically identify FODMAP ingredients so I know what to look out for.
+6. [E] As a user, I would like the food search to show an overall ranking of the food's risk so that I can easily interpret results at a glance.
+7. [E] As a user, I would like to be able to mark foods as being specifically high risk to me.
+8. [E] ranking of the food incorporates my feedback
+9. [E] As a user, I would like to be able to save foods that are safe for me to eat so I can see them broken down by food group.
+10. [E] export grocery list
+11. [E] transparency in algorithm
+      1. [U] visual representation color coded breakdow
+      2. [U] show specific ingrediants
+      3. [U] algorithm info page
+12. upc in algorithm
+13. mobile app barcode
+14. mobile app grocery list
+15. mobile app save foods
+16. mobile app search food by name
+16. identify trends in user marked high risk foods
+17. predict high risk foods for user
+18. identify trends within demographics
+19. discover new fodmap foods
+20. custom error pages

 ## Initial Architecture Envisioning
 (To be completed)